Nicerova7/Sicp-scheme/README.md

 # Structure and Interpretation of Computer Programs - Lisp

-_SICP is a very well known text teaching the conceptual basis of programming_.
+_SICP is a very well known text teaching the conceptual basis of programming_...

 A computational process is indeed much like a sorcerer’s idea of a spirit.
 It cannot be seen or touched.
 It is not composed of matter at all.
 However, it is very real.
 It can perform intellectual work.
 It can